centrifuge/documentation/docs/getting-started/install-cent-node.md

     If you want to build the node from source, follow the description in the [source code](https://github.com/centrifuge/go-centrifuge/blob/develop/README.md).

-2. Add the centrifuge binary to the `$PATH`.
+2. Add the Centrifuge binary to the `$PATH`.
 Or, modify the command invocation to point to the correct library.

 3. Create the `config.yaml` file using the `createconfig` utility: